 A full installation for the SQL Anywhere driver, runtime engine, and supporting files is available in the Support directory on the installation package.
-The following table lists
+The following table lists some of the files that are installed when you select Runtime Server in the install program.
+You can also choose to install Help files, SQL Anywhere 5.0/6.0 compatibility DLLs, and InstallShield templates.

-Table 22.4: SQL Anywhere files
+Table 22.5: SQL Anywhere files